Nikko Hotel Station Classic

-Opened in 2010, this hotel is right across the road from Nikko station and has a half-board option as the few local restaurants tend to shut early.
-With the Japanese and western options at dinner and breakfast, this hotel caters equally well for all its guests and provides a high level of service for a non-deluxe hotel.
-Rooms are compact but perfectly comfortable, and their hot spring baths (separate for men and women) are great to unwind in after a day exploring the temples.
-Like a lot of Japanese establishments, they have started to offer free wi-fi but so far only in the lobby area.
+This hotel has a useful half-board option as the few local restaurants tend to shut early.
+With the range of Japanese and Western options at dinner and breakfast, the hotel caters equally well for all its guests and provides a high level of service for a hotel which isn’t supreme luxury.
+The rooms are compact but perfectly comfortable with generously sized beds, and their hot spring baths (separate for men and women) are great to unwind in after a day exploring the temples.
+The outdoor onsen is particularly relaxing as one can watch the steam rising off the water while breathing in fresh air.
+Like a lot of establishments in Japan, they have started to offer free Wi-fi but so far only in the lobby area.

 Features in the following itineraries

 Travelling is like flirting with life.
 It's like saying, 'I would stay and love you, but I have to go; this is my station.